gregology/gregology.github.io/_posts/2020-03-14-how-to-video-chat.md

 ## Eye Contact

 My eyes are up here...
-When looking at a person's face during a video call it looks to them as though you are looking at their chest.
+When looking at a person's face during a video call it appears to them as though you are looking at their chest.

 <p align="center">
   <img width="75%" height="75%" src="/wp-content/uploads/2020/03/not your screen.jpg" alt="Look at me, not your screen" title="Look at me, not your screen">